Divorce Attorney in Wausau, WI and the Surrounding Areas

 Under Wisconsin law, there are three basic kinds of property for the purposes of prenuptial and antenuptial agreements: individual property, commingled property and marital property.

-We have drafted many prenuptial and antenuptial property agreements for many satisfied clients over the years.
+As experienced divorce lawyers in Wausau, WI, we have drafted many prenuptial and antenuptial property agreements for many satisfied clients over the years.
 We will make sure your exact intent is reflected so that there can be no doubt as to what you wanted to retain as individual property.

 Marital property agreements have two major requirements: 1) that a marital property agreement must be fair and 2) it must have full disclosure.